reproducible-agile/reproducible-agile.github.io/index.md

 ## Registration

-Participants are required to **register until April 22 2018** on the AGILE conference website (also the early registration deadline for conference).
+Participants are required to on the AGILE conference website.

-In addition participants must submit some information to the [workshop repository on GitHub](https://github.com/o2r-project/reproducible-agile) by [creating a new issue](https://github.com/o2r-project/reproducible-agile/issues/new).
+In addition participants must submit some information to the [workshop repository on GitHub](https://github.com/o2r-project/reproducible-agile) by [creating a new issue](https://github.com/o2r-project/reproducible-agile/issues/new) **until May 27 2018**.

 The issue must include